- Testing Setup

 - Remove Filters

 Meanwhile, for our own testing we have two choices to get meaningful comparisons.
 We can either go to the work to use the same seasoned test filters on each unit, or just remove the filters.
 Most choose to just remove the filters.
-If we test without filters we then need to adjust the performance curve by adding filter resistance.
+If we test without filters, we then need to adjust the performance curve by adding filter resistance.
 The amount of filter resistance to add is a huge range.
 Large cartridge filters sized in accordance with filter material maker recommendations can add as little as 0.25" of resistance when fully seasoned to some of the smaller dust collector bag filters adding as much as 5".
 Regardless, we mostly end up needing to do our testing by disconnecting our blowers from the ducting and removing any filters because of their unpredictable impact on airflow.
 Testing with the filters off eliminates that big filter resistance variable during testing.
+Testing with the filters and ducting off can easily burn up blower motors because they can move more air and draw more amperage than the motors were made to handle.
 Filter resistance can also be checked later by testing with the filters.

 - Setup Manometer